agungandhita/agungandhita/README.md

 # 💫 About Me:

-🔭 I’m a teacher of informaatics<br>👯 I’m looking to collaborate on web dev<br>🌱 I’m growth on TIK Volunteer<br>💬 Ask me about web<br>⚡ I'm a friendly
+🔭 I’m a teacher of informatics<br>👯 I’m looking to collaborate on web dev<br>🌱 I’m growth on TIK Volunteer<br>💬 Ask me about web<br>⚡ I'm a friendly

 ## 🌐 Socials: